milaboratory/mixcr/doc/export.rst

     mixcr exportClones --preset min -qFeature CDR2 clones.clns clones.txt

-One can also put all specify export fields in a seperate file:
+One can also put all specify export fields in a separate file:

 ::